vulkayes/vulkayes-thesis/documents/vulkan_introduction.md

 After preparing all the necessary resources, descriptions and actualization, the work to be done needs to be recorded into a command buffer.
 Command buffer is allocated from the command pool and then a few types of commands are recorded into it.
 Some commands may perform work of more than one type.

-First type is state setting type.
+The first type is the state setting type.
 These commands alter the current state of the command buffer at the time of the command execution.
 These commands are generally not reordered during execution because they create an implicit happens-before relationship with commands after it that use that same state.
 These commands will bind the actualizations to the current context, such as the current framebuffers, pipeline and descriptors.

-Second type is action type.
+The second type is the action type.
 These commands peform actions on resources, perform reads and writes and produce observable results.
 In general, these commands are most likely to be reordered and executed in parallel to improve performance.
 These commands include clearing, copying, blitting, drawing and computing.

-Last type is synchronization type.
+The last type is the synchronization type.
 These commands explicitly define relationships and constrains of the reodering of other commands.
 For example, to avoid race conditions between writing to an image and subsequently reading from it a pipeline barrier must be inserted using a synchronization command.

 Finally, after a command buffer is recorded, it may be submitted for execution on a selected device queue.
 This queue must support the command types used within the command buffer.
 All resources used by the command buffer must be kept alive for at least as long as the execution lasts and all images must have the correct layouts at the time of execution of the specific command inside the command buffer that layout is defined in.
 All this has to be done manually by the application.

 ### Complexity

 As can be seen from the previous section, complexity of Vulkan applications is much greater than of its predecessor OpenGL.
-All this complexity gives opportunity to the application to fully express exactly when it does and doesn't need and thus be as performant as possible.
+All this complexity gives an opportunity to the application to fully express exactly when it does and doesn't need and thus be as performant as possible.
 However, adhering to the strict rules imposed by the API can be challenging for programmers and can be improved upon by using modern programming technologies and concepts.

 Most notably, keeping track of object lifetimes can become tedious and error prone, which is why many higher-level abstractions over Vulkan tend to focus on it.
 Vulkayes uses reference counting and children always link to their parent so that the parent can never be destroyed before its children.
 Another common source of errors in applications is synchronization.
 Synchronization is a very complex topic even in non-Vulkan programming and can be hard to grasp and properly implement, much more so when the requirements are as dynamic as in Vulkan.
 This is why many wrapppers tend to offer some kind of synchronization solution.